pattichis/projects/Datasets_and_models_reqs.md

     need to explain the differences between the project dataset and the training dataset.

--   **Models come with datasets**: For transfer learning, we often consider pre-trained models.
+-   **Models come with datasets**: For modern AI and Machine Learning models, we often consider pre-trained models.
 You must clearly indicate the dataset that each model was pre-trained on.

-    For image classification problems, consider YOLO, VGG-16, and Faster R-CNN.
-For video activity recognition problems, consider TSN, Slowfast & Slowonly, and I3D.
+    Many modern models are based on Transformers.
+Consider the use of Vision Transformers for your project.
+Additionally, consider models based on YOLO, VGG-16, and Faster-CNN.
+Please refer to the main project website for models and datasets.
 You will need to provide brief descriptions for these models (e.g. , number of parameters, number of layers, whether they are based on ResNet, Inception, etc).